“I was hungry and you fed me, thirsty and you gave me a drink. I was homeless and you gave me a room.” Matthew 25:35

 The Assistance Program provides a short term safety net for those who do not qualify for government assistance or for whom that assistance is insufficient or delayed.
 Working directly with clients one-on-one via phone or in the office Corpus Christi Assistance identifies and offers practical information in dealing with the social services network within Greater Nashua.
 Financial guidance such as planning and budgeting approaches are always provided to clients.
-Additionally, the CCA may provide financial help with pending evictions, utility shut-offs, modest transportation, clothing and other basic needs.
-In certain situations Corpus Christi Assistance may act as an advocate for the client with other local agencies.
+Additionally, the Assistance Program may provide financial help with pending evictions, utility shut-offs, modest transportation, clothing and other basic needs.
+In certain situations the Assistance Program may act as an advocate for the client with other local agencies.

 Corpus Christi Food Pantry and Assistance operates quite economically with only two paid employees.
-We are able to do this because we are supported by a core of over 90 volunteers who serve the community on a daily basis.
+We are able to do this because we are supported by a cadre of volunteers who serve the community on a daily basis.
 We have numerous other volunteers to help with special projects such as the holidays.
-Corpus Christi Food Pantry and Assistance is governed by a Board of Directors who are representatives from sponsoring parishes and from other agencies.
+Corpus Christi Food Pantry and Assistance is governed by a Board consisting of local parish representatives, other agencies, and at-will members.
 Because we are a nonprofit 501 (C) 3 organization, our support comes from countless individuals, businesses, religious organizations, merchants, civic organizations, and schools.

 The Corpus Christi Food Pantry and Assistance staff works with all government, religious and nonprofit organizations in Nashua to assist clients in becoming part of a broader service network.